Wafulah/glace-api/README.md

 - Next.js (using authjs) regularly queries an endpoint to ensure the JWT token is up-to-date and hasn't expired.
 - Sessions are used to keep the user logged in, ensuring a seamless user experience.

+##SECTION - Additional Information

+# Assumptions

+- A lot of data processing is done by the frontend; hence, the backend only checks for crucial data errors.

+#TODO - To-Do

+- Improve error handling to capture more specific errors.
+- Only tests for orders are currently being carried out; more tests need to be written later.
+- Improve CI/CD checks and validation.

+#NOTE - Notes
+-This is just a basic setup upon which more advanced features can be built.

 ## Credits